HorbachovCarmudi/Queue/README.md

 Service which simulates LoadBalancer server.
 Responsibility - send messages to free Consumers in Auto Scaling Group of instances.

 #### Queue
 Storage of messages for Producer and LoadBalancer which simulates Message Broker for the system.
+Message is removed from Queue after it picked up by LoadBalancer immediately.
-It is saved into var/queue.csv file.
+Queue is saved into var/queue.csv file.
-Queue has limited size, that is set in app/config.ini.
+It has limited size, that is set in app/config.ini.
 If size is exceeded, system loosing old messages.

 #### Auto Scaling Group
 Collection of Consumer instances, responsible for creation of new necessary instances and destroying unnecessary instances.
 Maximum number of instances is limited anc can be set in app/config.ini